How to Recover Financially After Coronavirus

 Ask for Payment Holidays on Loans, Credit Card Bills, or Your Mortgage

 If you are struggling to repay loans, credit card bills, or your mortgage, you may be able to apply for a payment holiday.
 Indeed, lenders regulated by the Financial Conduct Authority have been granting payment holidays throughout the coronavirus crisis to help people avoid financial turmoil.
-Of course, it is important to note that you must continue to make repayments if you are able to and that stopping payments before gaining approval for a payment score could count as a missed payment that ends up affecting your credit score.
+Of course, it is important to note that you must continue to make repayments if you can and that stopping payments before gaining approval for a payment score could count as a missed payment that affects your credit score.
 For more information about when and how to apply for a payment holiday, take a look at this helpful article.

 Consider Applying for an Interest-free Overdraft

-Since the coronavirus hit, banks have been allowing customers to arrange interest-free overdrafts, giving them access to up to £500 for three months.
+Since the coronavirus hit, banks have allowed customers to arrange interest-free overdrafts, giving them access to up to £500 for three months.
 If you find that you are still struggling after three months, you may be able to extend the interest-free overdraft for another three months.
-Keep in mind, however, that your interest rate will go back to its original figure as soon as the period of support is over.
+However, keep in mind that your interest rate will go back to its original figure as soon as the period of support is over.

 Be Wary When Borrowing Money